Rhode Island

 ESAC Rhode Island State Report

 Presently there are pre-apprenticeship programs operating in landscaping, community health work, childcare, and the building trades.
-In the building trades, all pre-apprenticeships are implementing the North American Building Trades Unions’ Multi‐craft Core Curriculum.
-This year, Building Futures expanded its nationally-recognized construction pre-apprenticeship by implementing an apprenticeship readiness program “behind the walls” at the Rhode Island Department of Corrections’ men’s minimum security facility.
-The first program of its kind in Rhode Island, “Bridge to Opportunity” is slated to expand to medium security and women’s facilities in the coming year.
+In the building trades, all pre-apprenticeships are implementing the North American Building Trades Unions’ Multi‐Craft Core Curriculum.
+Building Futures’ community-based construction pre-apprenticeship, “BF200,” continued to be recognized as the gold standard for programs of its kind, and has now placed 444 individuals in family-sustaining registered apprenticeship employment.
+In 2023, Building Futures expanded its construction pre-apprenticeship by implementing an apprenticeship readiness program “behind the walls” at the Rhode Island Department of Corrections’ men’s minimum security facility.
+The first program of its kind in Rhode Island, “Building Futures Inside” has now graduated 31 individuals and is slated to expand to medium security in the coming year.

-Apprenticeship Statistics (Year 2023)
+Apprenticeship Statistics (Year 2024)

-- 2309 Active Apprentices: 1970 in the building trades and 339 in non-trade programs
+• 2,419 Active Apprentices: 2,043 in the building trades and 376 in non-trade programs, as of the close of 2024

-- 538 Active Sponsors: 501 in building trades and 37 in non-trade programs
+• 596 Active Sponsors: 565 in building trades and 31 in non-trade programs, as of the close of 2024

 State Apprenticeship Council

 The 11-member Rhode Island Apprenticeship Council meets 10 times a year.
 The Departments of Education and Labor & Training have permanent ex-officio seats.
 The Council includes building trade as well as non-trade employers.
 The State Apprenticeship Council reviews new programs and makes a recommendation to the DLT Apprenticeship Office as to whether they merit approval.
-The highly engaged Council has been key to driving continuous improvement.
+The highly-engaged Council has been key to driving continuous improvement.

 Workforce Partnerships